Adaptive Information Bottleneck Guided Joint Source and Channel Coding for Image Transmission: Experimental Results

-We further evaluate the learned codewords by observing its semantic preservation and information redundancy.
-We first train the AIB-JSCC system with error probability $\varepsilon =0.1$.
-Then, we can obtain the learned 100-bit codewords extracted from randomly selected 5k images in the MNIST test dataset.
-Finally, we inject test noise into codewords and obtain the noisy codewords when test error probability ${\varepsilon _{{\rm{test}}}} = $ 0.1, 0.2, 0.3, 0.4, respectively.
-To visualize and assess the codewords, we utilize t-Distributed Stochastic Neighbor Embedding (t-SNE)\cite{van2008visualizing} to project the codewords into a 2-dimensional space.
-We conduct t-SNE on the parameters of the 4 groups of noisy codewords and plot the corresponding points in Figure \ref{fig:TSNE-method}.
-Each color represents a number, i.e. a type in MNIST dataset.
-From the figure, noisy codewords having the same color are close to each other and well separated with other colors.
-This means the test dataset is well classified.
-Besides, the distributions of codewords are similar under different ${\varepsilon _{{\rm{test}}}}$, which means the codewords can resist noise and preserve semantic information.
-Overall, the codewords extracted by AIB-JSCC are semantic and robust to noise.
+Figure \ref{fig:TSNE-method} shows the 2-dimensional projections of the noisy codewords extracted from MNIST with different test error probabilities, and each color represents a number, i.e. a type in MNIST dataset.
+In particular, we inject noise with different error probabilities into the learned codewords extracted from MNIST and utilize t-Distributed Stochastic Neighbor Embedding (t-SNE)\cite{van2008visualizing} to project the noisy codewords into a 2-dimensional space.
+From Fig. \ref{fig:TSNE-method}, we can observe that noisy codewords with the same color are close to each other and well separated with other colors, and the distributions of codewords are similar under different ${{\boldsymbol{\varepsilon}} _{{\rm{test}}}}$.
+This is because AIB-JSCC uses the channel conditions in the loss function and enables the learned codewords to resist the channel interference.
+Therefore, the codewords extracted by AIB-JSCC can preserve semantic information and is robust to different error probabilities.